 Which internal guide should I read next: caption length or Reel length?

 Read the Reel length guide when your question is about seconds and max limits.
-Use this post when your question is about caption character strategy and frameworks.
+Use this post when your question is about caption character strategy, preview behavior, and repeatable frameworks.